Can I have laser eye surgery if I have astigmatism?

 Understanding astigmatism

-• Trouble seeing at all distances
+- Trouble focusing at different distances

 Can laser eye surgery fix astigmatism?